robdbirch/db_tools/README.md

 Each `mongo` document contains a `lisp s-expression`, which can be dumped to a json format.
 This distribution comes with the hasty hack of two `SBCL` executables that will work on `linux` and `OS X`

-## Installation

-Add this line to your application's Gemfile:

-    gem 'db_tools'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install db_tools

 ## Usage

             Usage: db_tool [options]